Reviews You Can Rely On

 An Introduction to Frequency Response

-The curve charts amplitude on the x-axis in decibels (dB) and frequency on the y-axis in hertz (Hz).
-If a set of headphone speakers turns the bass up a bit, the curve will register a peak in lower frequencies.
-If it turns down the midtones, the curve will drop below the reference line.
-That reference is often set to zero decibels, the threshold at which humans can begin to hear sound waves.
+Where the curve crosses above the reference line, the frequencies are relatively louder.
+Where it dips below the line, the tones are softer.
+If a set of headphones or earbud speakers turns the bass up a bit, the curve will register a peak in the lower frequencies.
+If it turns down the mid-tones, the curve will drop below the reference line.

 Decibels are trickier than anyone wants them to be.
 They are a relative measurement of amplitude or loudness, meaning they measure a degree of change in intensity from a reference value.
 That reference value is usually set to the threshold of human hearing or zero decibels.